 Each berry contains vitamins and minerals, but they are not suitable for eating raw.
 They won’t cause any digestive problems when cooked.

 The bark is greyish-brown.
-Young bark contains a lot of ‘warts’ called lenticels.
+The young bark contains a lot of ‘warts’ called lenticels.
 As the bark becomes older, it develops deep creases.

 The young branches are very brittle and filled with a creamy-white pithy tissue used for holding plant material if you want to cut it into very thin slices (for viewing under the microscope for example).
 The hollow branches make a good musical instrument!